mpusch88/listerify/README.md

 python listerify.py <playlist_id>
 ```

+The following arguments can be added:

+    - A playlist ID can optionally be provided as the first argument.
+    `--txt` - Outputs to text file
+    `--csv` - Outputs to CSV
+    `--importFile <pathToImportFile>` - Will clean tracks from the import file instead of Spotify.

+Note that only one of the `txt` or `csv` outputs can be selected at a time.

 If no playlist is provided, the script will use the defined default playlist ID.
 If no default playlist ID is defined, the script will prompt the user to enter one.

 Note that running this script will generate a cache file in the same directory as `listerify.py` called `.cache`.
-This file is used to store the user's Spotify access token and should not be deleted.
+This fle is used to store thei user's Spotify access token and should not be deleted.

 ## License